Winter is the perfect time of the year for some cold emails.

 END OF PART 1. (the following is also part of the pitch)

-Thank you for reading through this story, hopefully we can at least hop on call together and talk.
-I know I did not really follow your instructions, because I felt that a story could go much further.
+Thank you for reading through this story, hopefully, we can at least hop on a call together and talk.
+I know I did not really follow your instructions because I felt that a story could go much further.